world-direct-cms/healthcheck/README.md

 TODO: Explain BaseClass

 ## Pausing a probe
-A failing probe results in the Healthcheck returning a non 200 http status code, in order to represent a error.
-In order to buy some time to fix the issue regarding the failed probe, you can pause a Probe.
+A failing probe results in the Healthcheck returning a non 200 HTTP status code, in order to represent an error.
+Your monitoring software may check these values a lot.
+As a result incidents or escalations are generated (as well as a lot of e-mails).

+There **"Pause"** and **"Play"** come to the rescue.

 TODO: Explain concept of pausing probes.

 ## Inspiration